 After you and Dr. Pierce-Davis have set up an appointment time, download the

 Detailed information on all services and associated fees are detailed below, in the

 Fertility Related Services Download.

-Over the past fifteen years, I began to see in my practice a growing number of clients with fertility problems.
+Over the past twenty years, I began to see in my practice a growing number of clients with fertility problems.
 They came to me with complaints of depression, anxiety, troubled marriages, feelings of isolation and sadness.
 With time, their story was revealed: at the core of it all was infertility.

 Gradually their stories of frustration, discouragement, and grief would unfold -- months of disappointment, roller coaster emotions, surgeries, miscarriages, and uncomfortable treatments that left them doubting their own identity as a woman.